 You say you want this process to be transparent.
 How will we know what’s going on?

-The timeline roughly outlines the process.
 We will notify the campus through UofL Today, which is the university’s central communication source.
 We also will work through the senates and SGA to ensure the word is getting to their constituents.
 We’ll announce major milestones or issues through email messages from the president or provost.